hdeadman/strapi-cas-example/README.md

 4. OIDC Happens

-5. See JWT
+5. See JWT in browser

 6. Use JWT as the value for the `Authorization` HTTP header on subsequent requests to strapi that require authentication.

 # Optional steps
-CAS returns attributes in a map called attributes by default.
-It can be run in "FLAT" mode using an option.
+CAS returns attributes in a map called `attributes` by default.
+It can be run in `FLAT` mode using an option.

 Here is what the attributes in the response body look like by default:
 ```